This Calculation Actually

 The "Leap Second" Confusion

 This is a bit of a deep cut, but it's worth knowing.
-On top of that, in very rare instances, astronomers and scientists have to account for leap seconds* to keep our clocks aligned with the Earth's rotation.
-Day to day, while this won't affect your math for a four-day window, it's a reminder that time, in a physical sense, isn't always as perfectly "clean" as our math suggests.
-Day to day, for 99.
-9% of human life, however, the 60/60/24 rule holds true.
+In very rare instances, astronomers and scientists have to account for leap seconds* to keep our clocks aligned with the Earth's rotation.
+That said, while this won't affect your math for a four-day window, it's a reminder that time, in a physical sense, isn't always as perfectly "clean" as our math suggests.
+For 99.9% of human life, however, the 60/60/24 rule holds true.

 Practical Tips / What Actually Works